-I remember once carrying out a literature search on shoulder dystocia for a homebirth emergencies workshop and coming across this fabulous quote by Sister Morningstar (2011) in Midwifery Today.
-She had taken a rather different approach to that of most of the medically-focused papers that had come up in my search, and noted that:
+I once carried out a literature search on shoulder dystocia for a homebirth emergencies workshop and came across this fabulous quote by Sister Morningstar (2011).
+She takes rather different approach to most of the medically-focused papers that had come up in my search.

-Her article also included all manner of other useful information, including bullet points detailing predisposing factors, step-by-step assessment and thoughts about the resolution and evaluation of shoulder dystocia.
-Many of these were similar to those covered in the more mainstream articles and courses, though the language differed a bit.
-But the sections that really struck me were those in which Sister Morningstar suggests that, after the baby is born, the midwife should, ‘stimulate the baby, cover with kisses, cover with a dry, warm blanket and assess for primary and/or secondary apnea’ (2011: 34).
-She also suggests that it is important to, ‘thank the mother for her strength, courage and cooperation’ (34) and concludes with the following words of wisdom:
+Her article also included all manner of other useful information.
+She lists bullet points detailing predisposing factors, step-by-step assessment and thoughts about the resolution and evaluation of shoulder dystocia.
+Many of these were similar to those covered in the more mainstream articles and courses, though the language differes.
+But the sections that really struck me were those in which Sister Morningstar suggested that, after the baby is born, the midwife should, ‘stimulate the baby, cover with kisses, cover with a dry, warm blanket and assess for primary and/or secondary apnea’ (2011: 34).
+She also suggests that it is important to, ‘thank the mother for her strength, courage and cooperation’ (34).
+And then she concludes with the following words of wisdom:

 ‘Do not elicit fear in a mother, no matter what is going on.
 Elicit her conscious awareness and active participation.
 Her love for her baby has the most power and motivation to help’ (34).